-If you plan to sell your wares or have expensive farming equipment like tractors and ploughs, you need a farm owner’s policy.
+You need a farm owner’s policy if you plan to sell your wares or have expensive farming equipment like tractors and ploughs.
 Structures like barns and riding arenas are also often excluded from a traditional homeowner’s policy.
-Along with protecting your equipment from theft and your building from perils like fire, a farm owner’s policy also provides you with added liability coverage should you have visitors or become involved in business trade.
+Along with protecting your equipment from theft and your building from perils like fire, a farm owner’s policy added liability coverage if you have visitors or become involved in business trade.

 Farming Endorsement or Rider on a Homeowner’s Insurance Policy

 Our farm insurance experts know how to find the right coverage that suits your farm because they are farmers too.
-Connect with one of our local advisors to find the coverage that is right for you.
+Connect with one of our local advisors to find the right coverage for you.